thoughtspot/thoughtspot_tml/README.md

 When loading from a file, if `thoughtspot_tml` identifies the filename contains a valid GUID, then the property will be set on the resulting object.

+The [`connection/update`][rest-api-cnxn-update] REST API endpoint requires connections to formatted in a different way.
+For this, we provide a method to generate the metadata parameter, which is a mapping of configuration attributes, as well as database, schema, and table objects.

 <sub>\*__ThoughtSpot__ <i>plans to release Connection TML in a future release.</i></sub>

 ```python